Meendum Oru Kadhal Kadhai: Production

 It was reported in 2015 that Mithran Jawahar would direct the Tamil remake of Malayalam film Thattathin Marayathu.
 Newcomer Walter Philips and Isha Talwar was selected to reprise her role from original.
 The film's motion poster was released in February 2015.

 Soundtrack

 G. V. Prakash Kumar composed the songs, while Na.
 Muthukumar and Thamarai wrote the lyrics.
 The music was released on 8 April 2016 by Sony Music India.

-Release

-The first look (motion Picture) was released on 13 February 2015, The Teaser with runtime of 48 Seconds released on 19 April 2016.
-Theatrical Trailer with running length of 99 seconds released on 30 July 2016.
-The film, was first planned to release on 5 August 2016 later it was pushed to 26 August 2016.